Trump grants asylum to 49 white South Africans, claiming they suffer racial discrimination.

 Refugee organizations denounce the grievance between these applications and other asylum programs.

-BarcelonaA first convoy of 49 white South Africans has left their country on a private plane for the United States, after the US administration deemed them to be suffering from racial discrimination and granted them refugee status.
-In a gesture that sours relations with the South African government, US President Donald Trump offered asylum to the Afrikaners—descendants of former Dutch settlers—as part of a new program announced in February, offering to resettle them in the United States.
-The Afrikaner families left Johannesburg on Sunday and are expected to arrive in Washington this morning, before traveling to Texas.
+BarcelonaA first convoy of 49 white South Africans have left their country on a private plane for the United States, after the US administration deemed them to be suffering from racial discrimination and granted them refugee status.
+The Afrikaner families left Johannesburg this Sunday and are expected to arrive in Washington this morning, then travel to Texas.
+They have accused the Black-led government of racial discrimination against whites, to whom it has offered asylum.
+South Africa.

 During apartheid, white Afrikaner leaders, primarily descendants of Dutch and French settlers who began colonizing the country in 1652, violently repressed the country's Black majority.
 More than three decades after the end of the supremacist regime, three-quarters of the land is still in the hands of whites, who represent 7% of the population, while the Black population accounts for 81%.
 Furthermore, Afrikaners have 20 times the wealth of the Black majority, according to the international academic journal Review of Political Economy.